tramyynt/Purchase-Prediction/README.md

+# Purchase-Prediction
-# Purchase-Prediction to predict whether people with certain age and income will buy the product or not
+The project is to predict whether people with certain age and income will buy the product or not